g0t4/SeeGit/README.md

 __WARNING: This is some haacky code.
 I plan to rewrite it later.
 It's a proof of concept__

-## TODO notes new features 2025

-- TODO Show working tree like I show index (check box and yeah, see untracked files/changes)! - neat to see file through entire lifecycle of commands (including pre add)

 ## Update notes

 I'd like to port this to net8+, here are some observations: